Therapeutic & Diagnostic Services: Phlebotomy

 Program Requirements

-Current program requirements are listed on the Student Readiness Checklist which is available on the SCC Nursing and Health Technologies webpage.
+Current program requirements are listed on the Student Readiness Checklist on the SCC Nursing and Healthcare Training webpage.

 Continuation in Program